holaphil/garbarnation-aab73/content/pages/episodes/episode-2.md

 tags:
   - content/data/tags/tag-rmyeos2cc.json
 excerpt: >-
-  Adorned with fake brick walls and neon lights, Joe Melvin's Sloppy Joe's is the perfect  garage dive bar.
+  Adorned with fake brick walls and neon lights, Joe Melvin's GarBar is the perfect  garage dive bar.
 ---
 Sloppy Joe's is the ultimate garage dive bar (GarBar).
 Neon lights adorn the (fake) brick walls, with polaroids and beer mats creating the feel of your favorite old local.
 Bar games compete for space with old Star Wars toys and other junk that wasn't deemed nice enough for the house.
 And the bartender is pretty cute!